This article was originally published on Jan. 4, 2018. It has been updated with new artwork.

 The redemptive power of the experience is clear, as he says, “We’re doing this from our hearts, we’re helping children who are coming up and we don’t want them to make the mistakes we’ve made.”

 Aside from the presents, the children involved received a valuable lesson in compassion.
-Far from the stereotypes of prisoners in poplar media, those receiving the gifts come to know the men as human beings, capable of love, service, and generosity.
-The prisoners themselves had the opportunity to build and express these very virtues through their work refurbishing bicycles and gifting them.
+Those receiving the gifts come to know the men as human beings, capable of love, service, and generosity—far from the stereotypes of prisoners in poplar media.
+The prisoners themselves had the opportunity to build and express these very virtues through their work refurbishing and gifting the bicycles.

-It may be natural to have a reflexive response to the situation: Who let prisoners visit a school to give bikes to children?!
-Lisa Lorish, an assistant federal public defender in the Western District of Virginia, treats that concern in her essay, "Once and Always Criminal?" in The Hedgehog Review.
-She confronts this sensibility, our "unspoken presumptions of America’s criminal justice system [yet not confined to America]: once a criminal, always a criminal.
-This presumption too often becomes a self-fulfilling prophecy because of the collateral consequences those with criminal convictions face after release from incarceration . . ."
+It may be natural to have a reflexive response to the situation: Who lets prisoners visit a school to give bikes to children?!
+Lisa Lorish, an assistant federal public defender in the Western District of Virginia, treats that concern in her essay, “Once and Always Criminal?” in The Hedgehog Review.
+She confronts this sensibility, our “unspoken presumptions of America’s criminal justice system [yet not confined to America]: once a criminal, always a criminal.
+This presumption too often becomes a self-fulfilling prophecy because of the collateral consequences those with criminal convictions face after release from incarceration.”

-When children see redemption in real people, it shapes their moral imaginations for themselves.
-For high school English teachers Who have the capacity and opportunity to teach it, there are few works that shape the redemptive imagination like Les Miserables.
-And for those without the stamina to teach a 1,500-page book, there is an excellent film.
+When children see redemption in real people, it shapes their moral imaginations.
+For high school English teachers who have the capacity and opportunity to teach it, there are few works that illustrate redemption like Les Miserables.